Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 , Abarredarchwaytothenorth(connecting with area K85)

-A barred archway to the west
+A barred archway to the south (connecting with area K86 but warded by teleport traps)

 • Thehightowerstair(areaK18)ortheshaft(area K18a) to the west